learn-co-curriculum/dsc-regression-model-validation/README.md

 X = data.drop(["mpg"], axis=1)
 ```

 Scikit-learn has a very useful function `train-test-split`.
-The optional argument `test_size` makes it possible to choose the size of he test set and the training set.
+The optional argument `test_size` makes it possible to choose the size of the test set and the training set.

 ```python